Self-Enquiry Meditation: About the Question “Who Am I?”

 In this way, we give up the usual approaches to knowledge, because we realize that the mind cannot contain the mystery of the answer.
-Therefore, the emphasis shifts from the preoccupation of finding out who we are (which, in the beginning of Self-Enquiry is still done in accordance with our usual mentality, with the rational mind) to the pure presence of the Spiritual Heart.
+Therefore, the emphasis shifts from a preoccupation with finding out who we are (which, when first starting Self-Enquiry, is done following our usual mentality, with the rational mind) to the Pure Presence of the Spiritual Heart.

 Loving the Question

 We can love, admire, and embrace this question-intuition in regards to our existence.
 Consequently, it will slowly cease to have a rational, objective, conscious character.
 As it is an answer impossible to formulate, we will free ourselves of the snare of conceptualization and access the totality that Spiritual Heart Consciousness awakens in us.

 The Art of Maintaining the Question in the Heart

 The question “Who am I?” should be repeated with sincerity as often as possible.
 But, we must not ask it of the mind.
 If we do, we will just receive superficial answers connected to what we already know about ourselves and our past memories.

 Moreover, to live under the mark of “the question” by savoring the state of mystery that it stirs in the Spiritual Heart, but not allowing it to be touched or tinged by any conceptualization, we learn another way of existing.
 In this new attitude, the intuition of our Ultimate Reality dominates, and we are in a state of perpetual surrender and expectancy, in an unconditional openness to the ineffable mystery of the pure “I am.”